composer/composer/doc/06-config.md

 ## cafile

-A way to set the path to the openssl CA file.
+Location of Certificate Authority file on local filesystem.
 In PHP 5.6+ you should rather set this via openssl.cafile in php.ini, although PHP 5.6+ should be able to detect your system CA file automatically.

+## capath

+If cafile is not specified or if the certificate is not found there, the directory pointed to by capath is searched for a suitable certificate. capath must be a correctly hashed certificate directory.

 ## http-basic